ibm-cloud-docs/vpc/hub-spoke-model.md

 When multiple VPCs are connected by using transit gateways, direct links, or other connectivity options, a VPC in the connected topology can be enabled as a hub to centralize the DNS resolution for VPCs, including resolution for all endpoint gateways from all VPCs in the topology.

-Before you begin, review [Planning considerations](/docs/vpc?topic=vpc-vpe-dns-sharing-planning-considerations&interface=ui) and [Known issues and limitations](/docs/vpc?topic=vpc-vpe-dns-sharing-limitations&interface=ui).
+Before you begin, review [planning considerations](/docs/vpc?topic=vpc-vpe-dns-sharing-planning-considerations&interface=ui) and [known issues and limitations](/docs/vpc?topic=vpc-vpe-dns-sharing-limitations&interface=ui).
 {: important}

 General steps to configure DNS sharing for VPE gateways are as follows: